univention/univention-corporate-server/doc/app-center/appliances.rst

 management system and the UCS runtime environment.
 They are run as a virtual machine within a hypervisor and are currently provided as VMware, VMware ESXi, VirtualBox and KVM images.
-By default the UCS branding is used, but it is possible and recommended to use a custom branding.
+By default the UCS branding is used, but it's possible and recommended to use a custom branding.

 .. _app-appliances-create: